Nathan Bedford Forrest

 Life after the War

-After the war, Nathan Bedford Forrest returned to Memphis, Tennessee, and entered private business as a lumber merchant, planter, and later, president of the Selma, Marion, and Memphis Railroad.
+After the war, Nathan Bedford Forrest returned to Memphis, Tennessee, and entered private business as a lumber merchant and planter, later becoming president of the Selma, Marion and Memphis Railroad.
 In the late 1860s, he associated himself with a fledgling secret society called the Ku Klux Klan and allegedly was its first Grand Wizard, though he later denied any association with the group when testifying before a Joint Congressional Committee in 1871, and again in several newspaper interviews.

 In 1874, the railroad company failed and Forrest was forced to sell off many of his assets.
 He spent his remaining years overseeing a prison camp near Memphis and living with his wife in log cabin salvaged from this plantation.
 He died on October 29, 1877, reportedly from complications of diabetes.